 Palmitoylethanolamide is an endocannabinoid (or endogenous fatty acid amide) that is naturally produced throughout our body to reduce pain and inflammation in response to tissue damage and injury.

 PEA is a similar-looking molecule to delta-9-tetrahydrocannabinol (which is the main active ingredient in marijuana).

 The great thing about PEA is that it has a lot of the benefits of cannabis but without any of the side effects.
 This means you won't get addicted to PEA if you decide to take oral PEA supplements.

 In fact, PEA supplements have been approved in Italy and Spain as a food supplement for special medicinal purposes.

-eye pressure and also improve visual field parameters in patients with low pressure glaucoma.
+A separate clinical trial found that ultramicronized PEA 300 mg taken twice daily for 6 months reduced eye pressure and improved visual field parameters in patients with low pressure glaucoma.

 Some ophthalmology departments in Italy already routinely

 recommend that their glaucoma patients take PEA supplements in addition

 to their usual glaucoma treatments.

 Vitamin B3 is a water-soluble vitamin, with nicotinamide being its active form.
 It plays an important role in supporting cell metabolism, mitochondrial health, and DNA repair.